 Other Cost Factors to consider

-Before embarking on this painting project, you need to consider some factors that will affect the project’s overall cost.
+Before embarking on this painting project, you need to consider some factors affecting the project’s overall cost.
 These include:

-Appliances – Any appliance in your basement means that some floor area will not be painted.
+Appliances – Any appliance in your basement means that some floor areas will not be painted.
 Ensure that the painter doesn’t charge you for that covered area.

 Type of floor – Different floorings will demand different paints and prep works.
-So, your floor job cost won’t necessarily be the same as that of your neighbor for the same square footage.
+So, your floor job cost for the same square footage won’t necessarily be the same as that of your neighbor.

 Repairs – Any cracks, leaks, or sagging repairs required before painting will add up to your overall costs.